Montesano, Washington: South Montesano

-Recent
+21st century

 In 2012, a man calling himself Michael Thomas entered the county courthouse where he struggled with a deputy sheriff, shooting her in the shoulder with her own gun.
 He also stabbed in the neck a judge trying to assist the deputy.
 Later identified as Steven Daniel Kravetz, the assailant was convicted on assault charges and acquitted of attempted murder.